Dual Enrollment Programs

 Gateway to College

-Through this program, eligible students who have stepped out of traditional high school receive a true second chance to achieve educational success.
+Through this program, students who have stepped out of traditional high school, who are behind credits, or who are at significant risk of dropping out of high school, receive a true second chance to achieve educational success.
 Students ages 16-21 can enroll at MWCC to earn both high school and college credits toward a high school diploma and associate degree or certificate.
 This program is offered through a partnership with the Ralph C. Mahar Regional School District at MWCC’s Gardner Campus.
+Students interested in Gateway to College must attend an information session, complete an application, interview with a Gateway to College Resource Specialist and take the Accuplacer test.

 Pathways Early College Innovation School